 Know Your Rights is a legal tip that can help if you get injured on a construction site.
 This is because it provides an understanding of the law and how to use it to your advantage.

 The construction industry has several laws and regulations governing health, safety, and workers’ rights.
-Knowing these laws can help protect you from injury.
-And can ensure that any injuries or illnesses sustained at work are properly addressed and compensated.
+Knowing these laws can help protect you from injury, and can ensure that any injuries or illnesses sustained at work are properly addressed and compensated.
+If you are living in Ohio, be sure to check out War for Cincy to receive assistance for legal matters due to injuries.

 Knowing your rights as an employee in the construction industry is essential for avoiding risks and advocating for yourself when something goes wrong.
 You should be aware of: